 The company is backed by leading venture and strategic investors, including IDG Capital, Breyer Capital, General Catalyst Partners, Goldman Sachs, CICC Alpha, Baidu, WanXiang, CreditEase, and EverBright Bank.
 Through its development capabilities and platforms, Circle contributed significantly to the creation of the USDC.

-Coinbase is one of the best crypto exchanges out there and one of the founding members behind CENTRE.
+As for Coinbase, it is one of the top crypto exchanges and one of the founding members behind CENTRE.

 In the creation of the new stablecoin that we know today as USDC, Coinbase contributed a great deal through development and insights, facilitating the launch and marketing to the crypto audience.
 Being pushed forward by a leading crypto exchange, USDC has grown popular quickly.